 In 1972, the Black Culture House was established as a haven for Black students at the University.
 This came as one of the original 11 demands of the Legion of Black Collegians.
 Located on Turner Avenue, the House provided students with a setting in which they could discuss current issues, socialize, and enhance the understanding of Black culture and history.
 In 1978, the Black Culture House relocated to 823 Virginia Avenue.
 With the change of venue also came a change of name.
 After some debate, the students came to a consensus that “Black Culture Center” (BCC) was a much more dignified and formal name than that of the “Black Culture House.”

 In 1998, a new 12,000 square foot facility was opened at 813 Virginia Ave. after the protest of Black students convinced University of Missouri administrators that the mission of the Black Culture Center was still pertinent.
-In 2000, the Black Culture Center added the name Gaines/Oldham in honor of Lloyd L. Gaines and Marion O’Fallon Oldham.
+In 2000, the Black Culture Center added the name Gaines/Oldham in honor of Lloyd L. Gaines and Marian O’Fallon Oldham.
 These two were civil rights pioneers in the history of the University of Missouri.

 Lloyd L. Gaines & Marian O’Fallon Oldham